XAT 2023 Strategy

 Practice is the Key

+The most crucial part of your XAT 2023 strategy is to practice.
 While not much time is usually left after CAT to prepare for XAT, it is really important for the students to practise as much as possible.
 Taking at least 10 mock tests would help the students understand how the pattern is and how he/she can strategize to ace the exam.
 Once you know how the pattern is and how to work through it, XAT can be aced nicely.
 Also, people who often falter in the CAT exam find a breather in XAT and many of them end up getting XLRI to shortlist while they could not manage a good score in CAT.
 So, the key is not to get demoralised if you have had a poor CAT exam.
 Also, the CAT results are often timed just before the XAT exam.
 Keep it in mind that XAT is just another test if you aced CAT already or another lifeline if you faltered in CAT.
 Do not let the CAT result bother you and ruin this opportunity.